 - Commercial paper program.
 Our \$2.0 billion commercial paper program provides cost-effective and flexible short-term funding.
 The carrying amount of outstanding commercial paper of \$638 million is included in "Current indebtedness" within the consolidated statement of financial position as of September 30, 2023.
-Issuances of commercial paper reached a peak of \$1,840 million during the second guarter of 2023. - Credit facility.
+Issuances of commercial paper reached a peak of \$1,840 million during the second quarter of 2023. - Credit facility.
 We have a \$2.0 billion syndicated credit facility agreement which matures in November 2027 and may be used to provide liquidity for general corporate purposes (including acquisitions or support for our commercial paper program).
 There were no outstanding borrowings under the credit facility as of September 30, 2023.
 Based on our current credit ratings, the cost of borrowing under the facility is priced at the Term Secured Overnight Financing Rate (SOFR)/Euro Interbank Offered Rate (EURiBOR)/Simple Sterling Overnight Index Average (SONIA) plus 102.5 basis points.
 We have the option to request an increase, subject to approval by applicable lenders, in the lenders' commitments in an aggregate amount of \$600 million for a maximum credit facility commitment of \$2.6 billion.
-If our debt rating is downgraded by Moody's, S&P or Fitch, our facility fees and borrowing costs would increase, although availability would be unaffected.
-Conversely, an upgrade in our ratings may reduce our facility fees and borrowing costs.
+If our debt rating is downgraded by Moody's, S&P or Fitch, our facility fees and borrowing costs.
 We also monitor the lenders that are party to our facility and believe they continue to be able to lend to us.